 But still, I’m going to do it.Â Because I believe in the placebo effect.Â And I believe that treating myself to some prime cuts of lamb every day for a month will make a difference, for whatever reason.Â And I’m sure of what it won’t do, too.Â It won’t give me headaches, extreme thirst, restless sleep, acne, cloudy thoughts, crazy mood swings or any of the other side effects that came with “natural” progesterone use.

-It’s not a very good picture, but the salad is Roasted Cauliflower2, Roasted Walla Walla Spring Onions3, Roasted Marinated Lamb4, Garbanzo Beans, Cucumber, Tomato, Bulgarian Feta, and a dried, rubbed Mint (grown at my dad’s house; harvested, dried, and rubbed by my grandmother’s beautiful hands) and Apple Cider Vinaigrette.
+It’s not a very good picture, but the salad is Roasted Cauliflower ((tossed in ghee and put onto the top rack of a 400Ëš oven until it browned)), Roasted Walla Walla Spring Onions ((ditto)), Roasted Marinated Lamb ((no, I haven’t gotten another grill, yet)), Garbanzo Beans, Cucumber, Tomato, Bulgarian Feta, and a dried, rubbed Mint (grown at my dad’s house; harvested, dried, and rubbed by my grandmother’s beautiful hands) and Apple Cider Vinaigrette.

 Molto bene, as my dad would say.